 This journal’s editorial team and its hosting service, the University of Alberta Libraries, use this data to guide their work in publishing and improving this journal.
 Data that will assist in developing this publishing platform may be shared with its developer Public Knowledge Project in an anonymized and aggregated form, with appropriate exceptions such as article metrics.
 The data will not be sold by this journal, the University of Alberta Libraries, or PKP nor will it be used for purposes other than those stated here.
 The authors published in this journal are responsible for the human subject data included in the research reported here.

 Those involved in editing this journal seek to be compliant with industry standards for data privacy, including the European Union’s General Data Protection Regulation (GDPR) provision for “data subject rights” that include (a) breach notification; (b) right of access; (c) the right to be forgotten; (d) data portability; and (e) privacy by design.
 The GDPR also allows for the recognition of “the public interest in the availability of the data,” which has a particular saliency for those involved in maintaining, with the greatest integrity possible, the public record of scholarly publishing.

 Information for contributors

 Information for prosective authors and contributors can be found on the Evidence Based Library and Information Practice Journal website here:

 Dr. Ann Medaille, Editor-in-Chief, University of Nevada, Reno, United States

 Erin Owens, Associate Editor (Research Articles), Sam Houston State University, United States

-Dr. Lisl Zach, Associate Editor (Research Articles), United States
+Dr. Lisl Zach, Associate Editor (Reviews), United States

 Rachel Hinrichs, Production Editor, Indiana University-Purdue University Indianapolis, United States